englisch:

 Sein künstlerisches Spektrum reicht von Solo und Kammermusik und elektroakustischer Musik bis hin zu Kollaborationen mit Videokunst,

-Seine Musik wurden auf verschiedenen Festivals (DEGEM, ZKM, ICMC, SICMF, NYCEMF, SMC, Weimarer Frühjahrstage für zeitgenössische Musik, ORF Musikprotokoll)
+Seine Musik wurden auf verschiedenen Festivals (DEGEM, ZKM, ICMC, SICMF, NYCEMF, SMC, Weimarer Frühjahrstage für zeitgenössische Musik, ORF Musikprotokoll, ISCM WNMD)

 in Deutschland (Berlin, Bremen, Lübeck, Weimar, Oldenburg, Würzburg, Karlsruhe), Frankreich (Crest), China (Shanghai), Italien (Bologna, Rom), Portugal, USA, Österreich (Graz),